-Construction within Eisenhower Substation would take a total of approximately 65 days, commencing approximately in the second quarter of 2010 and concluding by mid-2011, including testing and energizing the substation.
+Construction within Eisenhower Substation would take a total of approximately 65 days, commencing approximately in the second quarter of 2009 and concluding by mid-2010, including testing and energizing the substation.

-2.6.7 Farrell Substation
+3.5.7 Farrell Substation

-Farrell Substation is an unstaffed, 115/12 kV low-profile substation located in Palm Springs.
+Farrell Substation is an unstaffed, 115/12 KV low-profile substation located in Palm Springs (Figure 1.2: Proposed Subtransmission System Split in the Electrical Needs Area).

 The proposed improvements at Farrell Substation include the addition of one 115 kV Position No. 3, relocation of the existing Farrell-Eisenhower 115 kV subtransmission line from Position No. 6 to new Position No. 3, relocation of the existing Farrell-Devers-Windland 115 kV subtransmission line from Position No. 7 to Position No. 6, installation of the new Farrell-Garnet 115 kV subtransmission line in existing Position No. 7, and installation of new line protection relays.